 I love serving salads with dinner or for dinner, but let’s face it – you need to eat a ton of lettuce to approach the nutritional value of many other greens, and frankly, a plain old salad can get boring quickly.
 A bag of lettuce and a few bottled dressings aren’t the way to go.
 Instead, load those salads up for all they’re worth.

-I like to keep things exciting and use a salad as a way to coax kids and adults into eating all kinds of great, good for you additions – vegetables, fruits, legumes, grains, nuts and perhaps a touch of cheese, tofu or other add ins.
+I like to keep things exciting and use a salad as a way to coax kids and adults into eating all kinds of great, good for you additions – vegetables, fruits, legumes, grains, nuts and a touch of cheese, tofu or other add-ins.
+The great thing about Loaded Salads is they can be a catch-all to fill in any gaps in the vegetable/fruit nutritional categories that might have been missed during the day.
+When dinner comes and you realize you had cereal for breakfast and lunch was a burger & fries and you’re looking at pizza for dinner?
+That’s when you need a big loaded salad!

-While some might turn up their noses at the idea of any sugar or bread being part of a healthy diet, I think if a dressing has to be a bit sweet or a few croutons added to get the little ones, especially, to eat a salad, its probably worth it.
+Some people turn up their nose at any sugar or bread being part of a healthy diet.
+I think if a dressing has to be a bit sweet or a few croutons added to get the little ones, especially, to eat a salad, it’s probably worth it.
 Remember Mary Poppins: “a spoonful of sugar helps the medicine go down.”
-A sprinkling of dried fruit, a sweeter dressing, a few croutons served on a salad can be gradually reduced over time.
-The sugar is easily controlled when making one’s own dressings.
+A sprinkling of fresh fruit, dried fruit, a sweeter dressing, or a few croutons served on a salad can be gradually reduced over time.
+The sugar is easily controlled when you make your own dressings.

 - They’re boring: While a “kit” might seem like a way to add some punch, frankly, there are only a few out there.
 Basically, it’s the same with bottled dressings and even salad blends.
 Open your cupboards and fridge and you’ll have endless varieties and combinations at your fingertips.

-- Cost of Dressings – Unless you’re buying free with sales and coupons, most home-made dressings (especially if you’ve used coupons for the ingredients) are going to be much, much more inexpensive.
+- Cost of Dressings: Unless you’re buying free with sales and coupons, most home-made dressings are going to be much, much more inexpensive.
 Keep in mind, even if buying bottled dressings with a coupon, you get what you pay for.
 Check the ingredients each and every time you buy – they tend to change frequently.

 - Cost of Prepackaged Salads – those prepackaged salads and blends are often a little strange, not very fresh and cost a lot more than buying fresh lettuces or spinach.
 4 times the cost is not unusual, and full price, they can be as much as 10 times more.